 Before we consider tax planning opportunities, we need to understand how NQSOs are taxed.
 When you were hired, you may have received a grant of NQSOs with a 10 year window to exercise.
-When an RSU is exercised, it is subject to income taxes and shares are generally withheld to pay your income tax, Social Security and Medicare tax liability.
+When an RSU is exercised, it is subject to income taxes.
+Generally, shares are withheld to pay your income tax, Social Security and Medicare tax liability.
 You also receive the net amount after taxes in shares that you can do with as you please.
-If you take a look at your paystub, you’ll notice an additional line showing the full gross value of your stock options as an addition to compensation.
-And, at the end of the year, this amount is included in Box 1 of your W2 that is reported to the IRS.
+Take a look at your paystub.
+You’ll notice an additional line showing the full gross value of your stock options as an addition to compensation.
+And, at year end, this amount is included in Box 1 of your W2 that is reported to the IRS.

 The good news is, your company withheld taxes.
 The bad news is, they might not have withheld enough.
 The IRS requires companies to withhold a flat 22% Federal withholding on “supplemental income.”
 (Supplemental income is anything that isn’t straight wages, in this case commissions, bonuses AND stock compensation.)
-When you add this to FICA (7.625%) and State (let’s say 7%), this all feels like a lot of taxes!
-But depending on your family’s income, your Federal marginal tax bracket could be up to 37%, leading to a 15% shortfall in Federal taxes.
+When you add this to FICA (7.625%) and State (let’s say 7%), this feels like a lot of taxes!
+But depending on your family’s income, your Federal marginal tax bracket could be up to 37%.
+This could lead to a 15% shortfall in Federal taxes.
 If you’ve ever had an unexpected balance due at tax time, this is likely the cause.

 There are two ways we can save on taxes: 1) Avoid them entirely (great, right?) or 2) Defer them until later.